 - a.
 Unless prepositioned, stop 25 feet or more from aircraft and then approach only upon direction from servicing crew member. - b.
-Position vehicle for servicing operation; have servicing crew member place wheel chocks; maintain at least a minimum 10-foot distance between refueling unit and aircraft. - c.
+Position vehicle for servicing operation; maintain at least a minimum 10-foot distance between refueling unit and aircraft. - c.
 Set parking brake, transmission and PTO, as required. - d.
 Bond fuel servicing vehicle to aircraft.